 Think of the shots in your film as having their own path down the production pipeline.
 Each will live in its own individual Maya file, and each will have its own unique set of challenges to overcome.
 The animatic shot files will also serve as a starting point for most of your production work.
 As the project progresses you will add more refined motion, lighting, and visual effects to these shots until they slowly transform into your final production.

 Each group will need to begin develop a list of the components or assets needed to assemble your shots.
 Review your story and determine what props, sets, or characters that the story will require in order to be understood.
 Each extra asset will take some amount of time to develop (some more than others!) so now is a good time to trim out any extra props or characters that are not needed to convey the story.

-Compile a list of these assets into an "elements list".
+Compile a list of these assets into an "elements list" and submit it to Canvas.
 Name it elements_list.txt.

 Next, make a pass at creating each of the items on your elements list, whether they're props, rigs, or set modifications.
 Prioritize!
 Don't spend a lot of time on modeling props that are not critical to understanding your story.
 Hopefully these were culled from your elements list already.